junjie-lean/toc/README.md

 ### CSR-service
-In the case of client side rendering,fatch data in child-components;
+In the case of Client Render,fetch the data in child-components.
-只想用客户端渲染的情况下，只需要将数据请求放在子组件内即可；

 ### SSR-service
-在需要使用到服务端渲染的情况下，可以将请求放到pages目录下的文件里的"getInitialProps"方法下即可；
+When use the Server Render,please fetch data in this function (getInitialProps) which is in the page of Pages directory.

 ### AjaxTranspond-service （be doing）
-UI渲染框架可以选择其他方案，需要将后端接口地址设置为本服务的地址，然后由本服务进行接口转发；
+You can choose UI library  whatever you want. you just need to convert you own back-end interface address to this service address,and then this service send the interface.

 ### Program performance monitoring

-可在cofig/config.js里配置一个路由，通过访问这个地址，查看当前程序所占用的系统资源；
+Configure a route in the config/config.js and check the system resourse that is used by current procedure through asking for the address.

 ## Deploy
-- 命令行部署
+- command line
-- PM2部署
+- PM2
-- 文件包方式部署（The future support）
+- file packet（The future support）

 ##new